-We’re keen to show off our glasses range covering vintage and retro eyewear.
-As such we will attend a few events throughout the year.
+We’re keen to show off our glasses range covering vintage and retro eyewear so we'll attend a few events throughout the year.
 We appreciate the importance of eyewear and sometimes a glasses frame just needs to be tried on.
 It is with this in mind we attend vintage fairs and fetes to give you the opportunity to browse and try on our wonderful collection of vintage spectacles.

 We are exhibiting with Decorative Fair at the first Vintage @ The Monastery, Manchester.
 Vintage fashion, textiles, accessories and jewellery will all be on show, in this spectacular setting.
 Our collection of vintage eyewear will be on display and Charlotte will be on hand to help answer any of your questions.
 With free parking and refreshments available this makes for the perfect day out.